Sir Antonio Pappano, Lisa Batiashvili and Veronika Eberle

 We will be working with Lisa and Veronika again in June, this time under the baton of Yannick Nézet-Séguin.

-Over the years, the COE has performed Brahms’ Violin Concerto with various famous duos including Thomas Zehetmair & Frans Brüggen, Janine Jansen & Yannick Nézet-Séguin, Leonidas Kavakos & Bernard Haitink, Victoria Mullova & Susanna Mälkki, Joshua Bell & Emmanuelle Krivine.
+Over the years, the COE has performed Brahms’ Violin Concerto with various famous duos including Thomas Zehetmair & Frans Brüggen, Janine Jansen & Yannick Nézet-Séguin, Leonidas Kavakos & Bernard Haitink, Victoria Mullova & Susanna Mälkki, Joshua Bell & Emmanuel Krivine.